kkayhan/hackaton_l2dci/README.md

 ```
 </details>

-## Task 5: Configure the service on the SROS PE/DCGW nodes that will stitch VXLAN and MPLS tunnels
+## Task 5: Configure the EVPN-VXLAN based L2 service on the SROS PE/DCGW

 The L2 EVPN-VXLAN overlay has been configured on leaf11 and leaf21.
 Next, we need to set up a similar service on SROS-based PE1 and PE2, ensuring that the RT and VNI match the configuration on the leaf switches.